What is forest kindergarten?

-Athens Forest Kindergarten meets every Friday (rain or shine, really!) from 9:00am-1:00pm.
-We will have safety procedures with regard to severe weather and we will have a safe building to retreat to as needed.
-But this is an all-weather program, so if your child loves stomping in puddles or playing with mud, you’re in luck!
+Athens Forest Kindergarten is an all-weather program (rain or shine, really!)
+We have safety procedures with regard to severe weather and we will have a safe building to retreat to as needed.
+If your child loves stomping in puddles or playing with mud, you’re in luck!
 The 2019-2020 forest kindergarten program meets every Tuesday & Thursday from 9:00am-1:00pm.
 We meet September through April, with a scheduled winter break and spring break.

-You will need some high-quality outdoor gear for your child including rain boots, rain gear (one piece suit or separates), long underwear, wool socks, a winter hat that fastens under the chin, waterproof mittens, a high quality winter coat (not a puffy coat).
+Other Costs to Consider: You will need some outdoor gear for your child including but not limited to rain boots, rain gear (one piece suit or separates), long underwear, wool socks, a winter hat that fastens under the chin, waterproof mittens, a high quality (rip-resistant, water-resistant) winter coat.

 Expectations for the cooperative

-As a co-op that strives to be inclusive of families’ different schedules, we recognize that not all families will be able to volunteer in the forest kindergarten program itself.
-To meet your volunteer requirements, we will offer a variety of choices, including the Parent-Helper in the forest, weekend trail maintenance, weekend community outreach projects, and administrative work for the organization.
+Volunteer: As a co-op that strives to be inclusive of families’ different schedules, we recognize that not all families will be able to volunteer in the forest kindergarten program itself.
+To meet your volunteer requirements, we will offer a variety of choices, including the Forest-Helper role with the children (5 hour sessions), weekend trail maintenance, occasional community outreach projects, and administrative work for the organization.
 For the Tier 2 tuition (25 volunteer hours per semester), the time commitment works out to approximately 1.5 hours per week, or helping in the forest with the children for 5 Forest-Helper sessions.
-It may be helpful to know that family volunteer commitments may be split up among various family members but only a child’s legal guardian may volunteer with the Forest Kindergarten program!
+It may be helpful to know that family volunteer commitments may be split up among various family members but only a child’s legal guardian may volunteer directly with the Forest Kindergarten program.

-A fundamental principle of cooperative preschools is to provide parent education.
+Education: A fundamental principle of cooperative preschools is to provide parent education.
 We look forward to helping you deepen your understanding of topics such as gentle parenting, mindfulness, child development, inquiry-based learning, and more.
-We will offer approximately four education opportunities throughout the year (a short weekend workshop) and we ask all families to choose two sessions that fit their interests.
+We will offer approximately four education opportunities throughout the year (typically a short weekend workshop) and we ask all families to choose two sessions that fit their interests.

-AFK belongs to you!
+Community-building: AFK belongs to you!
 It’s our responsibility to create and maintain our sense of community.
 We encourage families to attend as many of our social events as possible, but at minimum, please plan on attending our Fall Potluck to welcome new families and our Mud Pie Bake Off in the spring to celebrate your year!